Thomas William Holmes: Citation

+The following is the citation for Holmes' Victoria Cross.

 Later life

 After the war Holmes was a pilot for the Harbour Commission for fifteen years.
 In 1936 he and another officer saved the lives of three persons whose auxiliary cabin boat upset in the harbour.
 In 1935 his home was robbed and the Victoria Cross was stolen.
 In 1942 Holmes narrowly escaped death when his launch exploded.

-Holmes died of cancer on 4 January 1950 and was buried at Greenwood Cemetery, Owen Sound, Ontario, on 7 January 1950 with full military honours.
-His memorial service was attended by Victoria Cross winners Henry Howey Robson, Colin Fraser Barron and Walter Leigh Rayfield.
-Annually on Remembrance Day, a firing party from The Grey and Simcoe Foresters, which perpetuates the 147th (Grey) Battalion, CEF, fires a volley over his grave.
-Of significance is that two other VC winners are also buried at Greenwood Cemetery, Air Marshal Billy Bishop and Major David Vivian Currie.
+Holmes died of cancer on 4 January 1950 and was buried at Greenwood Cemetery in Owen Sound on 7 January 1950 with full military honours.
+His memorial service was attended by Victoria Cross recipients Henry Howey Robson, Colin Fraser Barron and Walter Leigh Rayfield.
+Annually on Remembrance Day, a firing party from the Grey and Simcoe Foresters, which perpetuates the 147th Battalion, fires a volley over his grave.
+Of significance is that two other VC recipients are also buried at Greenwood Cemetery, Air Marshal Billy Bishop and Major David Vivian Currie.

-A replica of Thomas Holmes VC medal is now on display at the Owen Sound Royal Canadian Legion Branch #6.
+A replica of Thomas Holmes's VC medal is now on display at the Owen Sound Royal Canadian Legion Branch No. 6.

-In 1986, the Owen Sound Armoury, being the Grey County home of The Grey and Simcoe Foresters, was renamed the "Tommy Holmes, VC, Memorial Armoury."
+In 1986, the Owen Sound Armoury, being the Grey County home of the Grey and Simcoe Foresters, was renamed the "Tommy Holmes, VC, Memorial Armoury."